Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Localization

-The accuracy of magnetic-field \ac{SLAM} methods inherently depends on the frequency of revisiting previous locations, the amount of magnetic-field variation, and the accuracy of the dynamic model.
-If previous locations are not revisited for extended periods or when the dynamic model is inaccurate, the large uncertainty in the state estimates prevents effective correction of location estimates during revisits.
-In addition, the measurement likelihood is directly affected by magnetometer calibration errors, which in turn limit the achievable localization accuracy.
-To address this issue, recent work has investigated joint magnetometer calibration and magnetic-field \ac{SLAM} \cite{vallivaara2026saying}.
+The performance of magnetic-field \ac{SLAM} depends on the revisit frequency to previously mapped locations, the degree of magnetic-field variation, and the accuracy of the dynamic model.
+If previous locations are not revisited for long periods or when the dynamic model is inaccurate, the uncertainty in the inferred state grows, which limits the ability to exploit revisits to previously mapped areas.
+In addition, the measurement likelihood is directly affected by magnetometer calibration errors, which, in turn, degrade localization performance.
+To address this issue, recent work has investigated joint magnetometer calibration and magnetic-field \ac{SLAM} \cite{vallivaara2026saying,edridgeK:2026}.